Dre Campbell Farm

 5. Earthworm Castings

 If you have earthworms in your garden, you’re in luck.
-Earthworm castings are an excellent way to reduce most lawn diseases, and they’re also great for your plants.
+Earthworm castings are an excellent way to reduce most lawn diseases and are also great for your plants.

-To use earthworm castings, simply sprinkle them on the affected area and let nature take its course.
-The castings will help to break down the snow mold and improve the quality of your soil.
+Earthworm castings can be used by putting them on the affected area and letting nature take its course.
+The castings will help break down the snow mold and improve the quality of your soil.

-If you don’t have earthworms in your garden, you can still use their castings.
+You can still use their castings even if you don’t have earthworms in your garden.
 You can purchase them online or at a gardening store.

 6. Compost Tea

-To make compost tea, simply add a few scoops of compost to a container of water and let it steep for 24 hours.
-After that, just apply the tea to the affected areas.
+To make compost tea, add a few scoops of compost to a water container and let it steep for 24 hours.
+Then, apply the tea to the affected areas.

 7. Hydrogen Peroxide

-Hydrogen peroxide is a natural disinfectant and will kill the mold spores.
+Hydrogen peroxide is a natural disinfectant that kills mold spores.

-To use it, mix one cup of hydrogen peroxide with one gallon of water.
-Use this solution to treat winter grass mold.
+Mix one cup of hydrogen peroxide with one gallon of water to use it.
+This solution can be used to treat winter grass mold.

 8. Baking Soda

-Another remedy is baking soda.
-Mix 3 tablespoons of baking soda and 2 tablespoons of liquid soap with a gallon of warm water
+Another home remedy is baking soda.
+Mix three tablespoons of baking soda and two tablespoons of liquid soap with a gallon of warm water.

 Next, use it to spray affected lawn patches.
 This DIY solution will kill the mold.